gallenc/solent2Public/README.md

 ## Summary
 To synchronise your repository with the upstream use the following commands

-if you have not set up the upstream repo
+If you have not set up the upstream repo
 ```
 git remote add upstream https://github.com/gallenc/solent2Public.git
 ```